nik-rev/anon-iter/README.md

 anon_iter = "0.1"
 ```

-Wrap each iteratir in [`AnonIter2`] to return 2 different iterators from the same function:
+Wrap each iterator in [`AnonIter2`] to return 2 different iterators from the same function:

 ```rust
 use anon_iter::AnonIter2;